juancresc/SMSHub/README.md

 ## what?

-SMSHub is an SMS Gateway application for Android phones you can use to add SMS functionality to your software.
+SMSHub is an SMS Gateway application for Android (Android Studio project developed in Kotlin) phones you can use to add SMS functionality to your software.
 It connects to a webpage to retrieve messages to be sent (in JSON format) at regular intervals.
 It also notifies about delivery status and incoming messages.